“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

 It makes sense that those struggling with eating disorders would benefit from CFT.
 It is a therapy that encourages individuals to be more kind and compassionate to themselves, an issue that is often especially difficult for those with eating disorders.
 Improving their self-confidence and self-acceptance is an excellent way to tackle the other issues they are facing related to their disorder.

-There are several CFT manuals that can help you work through specific issues or simply develop a greater sense of self- and other-focused compassion.
+There are several Compassion Focused Therapy manuals that can help you work through specific issues or simply develop a greater sense of self- and other-focused compassion.

 True Strength: A Compassion-Focused Therapy Approach for Working with Anger